gatsbyjs/gatsby/packages/gatsby-plugin-page-creator/README.md

 # gatsby-plugin-page-creator

-Plugin to auto create pages from React components, using custom directory paths.
-React components will live inside those directory paths.
+Gatsby plugin that automatically creates pages from React components in specified directories.
+Gatsby includes this plugin automatically in all sites for creating pages from components in `src/pages`.

 ## Install